justinccdev/opensimulator-tools/analysis/opensimulator-log-analyzer/README.md

 it relies on picking out changeable log lines.

 At the moment, only prints out
-  * Attempted logins.
-This is the only info we are guaranteed to have at INFO logging level.
+  * Unique hypergrid, direct and total logins
-  * Process memory stats.
+  * Process memory stats if available.

 Should be run against OpenSim.log (standalone) or Robust.log (grid).